Granada’s Alhambra – a Moorish dream

 Gaze into reflecting pools and listen to the tinkling waters of countless fountains.

-Another significant feature of the Alhambra is an abundance of nightingales which inspired many a poet.
+Another significant feature of the Alhambra is an abundance of nightingales that inspired many poets.

 After a walk through the many halls and rooms, including the harem and the Court of the Myrtles and climbing one or two of the towers, proceed to the Generalife.

-Designed and built by Muhammed III, the Generalife was the summer palace of the sultans originally connected to the main palace by a covered walkway.
+Designed and built by Muhammed III, the Generalife was the summer palace of the Sultans originally connected to the main court by a covered walkway.

-The most outstanding feature of the Generalife are however the gardens.
+The most outstanding feature of the Generalife is, however, the gardens.

-Admire the Court of the Water Channel, a long pool framed by flower beds and fountains spewing fine sprays of water into the air.
+Admire the Court of the Water Channel, a long pool framed by flower beds and fountains spewing fine water sprays into the air.

-Follow the walkways paved with white and black pebbles from the beds of the rivers Darro an Genil which flow through Granada and rest your feet on one of the stone benches in the Garden of the Sultana.
+Follow the walkways paved with white and black pebbles from the rivers Darro and Genil beds, which flow through Granada, and rest your feet on one of the stone benches in the Garden of the Sultana.

-You can visit the Alhambra with a guided tour or do it on your own.
+You can visit Alhambra with a guided tour, or do it alone.

 Remember comfortable shoes, because there is a lot of walking involved.